The following post is from Amy of Simply Sugar & Gluten-Free: 5 Simple Ways to Reduce Sugar in Your Diet

-Just because the front of the box says “healthy” or “all-natural” doesn’t mean it’s actually a food you should put into your mouth.
+Just because the front of the box says, “healthy” or “all-natural” doesn’t mean it’s actually a food you should put into your mouth.
 Companies use creative advertising to hook buyers.
 Instead, read the ingredient list.
 If there is white sugar in the first five ingredients, there is usually a good amount of sugar.
 I pass on those items.
-Other names for white sugar that you want to look for include cane sugar, evaporated cane juice, cane juice, and organic cane sugar.
+Other names for white sugar that you want to look for include cane sugar evaporated cane juice, cane juice, and organic cane sugar.

 2. Start using stevia.

 Most people who’ve tried stevia tell me they don’t like it.
-After asking some questions, I quickly learned that it’s either because they used the wrong brand or they didn’t know how to use it.
+After asking some questions, I quickly learned that it was either because they used the wrong brand or they didn’t know how to use it.
 Stevia, derived from an herb, is 200 – 300 times sweeter than sugar.
 You just need a small amount to get the same effect.
 My favorite brand is NuNaturals.
-I use stevia to sweeten beverages and to boost the sweetness of certain baked goods.
+I use stevia to sweeten beverages and boost the sweetness of certain baked goods.
 I find that liquid vanilla stevia works best for baking.

 3. Bake your fruit.

 I don’t know about you, but I love dessert.
 Instead of giving it up altogether, I’ve found healthier substitutes.
 My favorite dishes are baked apples stuffed with dates or raisins, sunflower seeds, cinnamon, and a little coconut oil.
 You can even make these in the CrockPot!
 Try baking pears and bananas too.

 4. Substitute coconut palm sugar for refined white sugar in your favorite recipes.